champb-project/Movie-Ratings---Analytics/README.md

 ## Findings
 ### Ratings Correlations
 When running correlations of ratings to other recorded factors, there is a weak to moderate correlation to runtime, number of votes, and release year.
+And little to no correlation to genres.
 ![Ratings Correlation](Plots/ratingsCorr.png)